joncampbell123/dosbox-x/README.md

 2. Linux (with X11), 32-bit and 64-bit

-3. Mac OS X (macOS) Sierra 10.12 or higher 64-bit
+3. macOS (Mac OS X) Sierra 10.12 or higher 64-bit

 4. MS-DOS or compatible (with the help of HX DOS Extender)